-Mount Saint Vincent Tuition-driven Bursaries are available in February each year (applications open for the month of January only).
+Mount Saint Vincent Tuition-driven Bursaries are available in January each year (applications open for the months of October and November only).
 Any student registered in a Mount Saint Vincent University credential program is eligible.
 Awards ranging from \$100 to \$1500 are made according to established and documented financial need.
 Students are required to submit a detailed financial disclosure application and supporting documents.
 For further information, contact the Financial Aid Manager at 457-6351.